 • The Sustainable Industries Journal includes a story on FMYI in their May 2004 issue entitled, “Web tool created to help Yuen, yours.“

 • FMYI becomes a registered Organisational Stakeholder of the Global Reporting Initiative, an international multi-stakeholder process and independent institution based in the Netherlands working in conjunction with UN Secretary-General Kofi Annan’s Global Compact.

 • FMYI President Justin Yuen presents at Globe 2004, the 8th Biennial Trade Fair & Conference on the Business & the Environment (attended by 10,000 people including the Prime Minister of Canada, senior business executives, and government officials from 75 nations).

 • Kevin Sweeney joins the FMYI Advisory Board.

 • FMYI President Justin Yuen named to Steering Committee of the Education for Sustainability Western Network.

 • FMYI becomes a Sustainable Future Partner of the Profitable Sustainability: The Future of Business conference.

 • FMYI exhibits at the Social Enterprise Alliance Gathering.

-• Nike, Inc. runs FMYI interact innovation intranet for managing sustainability network communications and projects.
+• One of the world’s largest corporate responsibility divisions runs an FMYI interact innovation intranet for managing sustainability network communications and projects.